mort8088/mort8088.com/content/posts/2023/docker-compose/index.md

 Where vN.N.N is placeholder text standing in for the latest version, at time of writing it is *v2.17.3*.

-So I keep all my docker files on the external HDD so the first thing to do is move over there and as you remember from *"[Adding An External DATA HDD](/homelab/ext-data-hdd/)"* we mounted that drive at */media/data*:-
+I keep all my docker files on the external HDD so the first thing to do is move over there and as you remember from *"[Adding An External DATA HDD](/homelab/ext-data-hdd/)"* we mounted that drive at */media/data* :-

 ``` bash
 cd /media/data/
 ```

-So now your prompt "should" look like -
+So now your prompt "should" look something like -

 ``` bash
 [<username>@<servername>]data$ _